 EPA’s actions under the SNAP Program have been instrumental in the U.S. meeting its obligations under the Montreal Protocol, a global treaty through which all countries have agreed to reduce the use of chemicals that harm the Earth’s atmosphere.
 At the November 2015 Meeting of the Parties to the Montreal Protocol treaty in Dubai, led by Administrator McCarthy, countries across the world took the historic step to work together in 2016 to amend the Montreal Protocol to reduce the production and consumption of harmful HFCs.
-The statement released by Administrator McCarthy following the agreement can be viewed here.
 The SNAP proposal shows the U.S. commitment to these goals.
 The first preparatory session for the Montreal Protocol since the adoption of the Dubai Pathway will be held April 4–8 in Geneva.

 EPA’s proposal includes:

 - Listing as acceptable, subject to conditions to ensure safe use, propane and HFO-1234yf in specific end-uses in the refrigeration and air conditioning sector, and a new fire suppression agent for streaming and total flooding uses on aircraft;